ddmitov/perl-executing-browser/README.md

 * PEB can open web pages with cross-site scripting disabled.

 **Configurability:**
-* All settings are stored in simple INI files.
+* All settings are stored in a single INI file.
 * Browser root folder can be any folder.
 * All browser functions are accessible from special URLs.
 * Use your favorite logo as a custom icon to be displayed on windows and message boxes.